YuxinZhaozyx/PaperNotes/note/Learning Spatiotemporal Features with 3D Convolutional Networks/README.md

 + randomly extract five 2-second long clips from every training video.
 + Clips are resized to have a frame size of 128 × 171.
-+ On training, clips are randomly crop int0 16 × 112 × 112 crops for spatial and temporal jittering.
++ On training, clips are randomly crop into 16 × 112 × 112 crops for spatial and temporal jittering.
 + horizontally flip clips with 50% probability.